maierbn/opendihu/doc/sphinx/settings/hyperelasticity.rst

     #"loadFactors":                [0.1, 0.2, 0.35, 0.5, 1.0],   # load factors for every timestep
     #"loadFactors":                [0.5, 1.0],                   # load factors for every timestep
+    #"loadFactors":                list(np.logspace(-3,0,4)),    # load factors, equally spaced in log space: (1e-3, 1e-2, 1e-1, 1)
+    "loadFactors":                [],                           # no load factors, solve problem directly "scaleInitialGuess":          True,                         # when load stepping is used, scale initial guess between load steps a and b by sqrt(a*b)/a.
+This potentially reduces the number of iterations per load step (but not always).
-    "loadFactors":                [],                           # no load factors, solve problem directly "nNonlinearSolveCalls":       1,                            # how often the nonlinear solve should be called
+    "nNonlinearSolveCalls":       1,                            # how often the nonlinear solve should be called

     # boundary and initial conditions